Overall Framework

 STR-Match first extracts STR score from a T2V model, then optimizes the target latent using these scores and (negative) cosine similarity.
 A binary mask can optionally be used to preserve specific regions.

-Prior text-guided video editing methods often suffer from limited shape transformation, texture or color mismatches between foreground and background, frame inconsistency, and motion distortion.
-We attribute these issues to the inadequate modeling of spatiotemporal pixel relevances during the editing process.
+Previous text-guided video editing methods often struggle with limited shape transformation, texture mismatches between foreground and background, temporal inconsistency, and motion distortion.
+We attribute these limitations to insufficient modeling of spatiotemporal pixel relevance during the editing process.

-To address this, we propose STR-Match, a training-free video editing algorithm that generates visually appealing and spatiotemporally coherent videos through latent optimization guided by our novel STR score.
-The STR score captures spatiotemporal pixel relevances across adjacent frames from 2D spatial attention and 1D temporal modules in text-to-video (T2V) diffusion models, without relying on computationally expensive 3D attention.
+To address this, we propose STR-Match, a training-free video editing algorithm that produces visually appealing and spatiotemporally coherent videos through latent optimization guided by our novel STR score.
+The score captures spatiotemporal pixel relevance across adjacent frames by leveraging 2D spatial attention and 1D temporal modules in text-to-video (T2V) diffusion models, without the overhead of computationally expensive 3D attention mechanisms.

-Integrated into a latent optimization framework with a latent mask strategy, STR-Match generates temporally consistent and visually faithful videos, supporting flexible shape transformation while preserving key visual attributes of the source.
-Extensive experiments demonstrate that STR-Match consistently outperforms previous methods in terms of both visual quality and spatiotemporal consistency.
-We plan to release the code on GitHub in the near future.
+Integrated into a latent optimization framework with a latent mask, STR-Match generates temporally consistent and visually faithful videos, and is capable of handling various editing scenarios while preserving key visual attributes of the source.
+Extensive experiments demonstrate that STR-Match consistently outperforms existing methods in both visual quality and spatiotemporal consistency.

 The STR score captures spatiotemporal pixel relevance across frames using 2D spatial and 1D temporal attention, enabling flexible shape transformation while preserving key source attributes.